MohamedTahaAmer/personal-website/README.md

 - [x] ☎️ SMTP and IMAP integration for sending and receiving emails.
 - [x] 👓 Glass-looking Navbar, that hides on scroll down and shows on scroll up.
 - [x] 🎉 Marquee of moving Technologies Icons.
-- [x] 📢 Accessable user Notifications with Sonner.
+- [x] 📢 Accessible user Notifications with Sonner.
 - [x] 📦 Postgres DB hosted on Supabase.
 - [x] 🌎 Hosting using serverless architecture with Vercel.